 Geobear have a highly-effective, non-disruptive solution

-Geobear has revolutionised the way in which clay shrinkage can be rectified, all with the innovative geopolymer (resin) injection method.
+Geobear has revolutionised the way in which clay shrinkage subsidence can be rectified, all with the innovative geopolymer (resin) injection method.
 Firstly, the geopolymer is injected into the ground, at least 0.5 metres below the deepest tree or plant roots that are causing the problem.
-The resin will continue to be injected at various levels until the underside of the foundations have been reached.
+The resin will continue to be injected at various levels until the underside of the foundations has been reached.

 Almost immediately, the resin will begin to flow into all the cracks and fissures, no matter how big or small they may be.
 This will help to prevent moisture from getting in and subsequently being extracted from the clay as the seasons change.
-In turn, this will reduce the risk of shrinking and swelling considerably, making it the most ideal solution to your clay shrinkage problem.
+In turn, this will reduce the risk of shrinking and swelling considerably, making it the most ideal solution to your clay shrinkage subsidence problem.

 The benefits of the geopolymer injection method